nf-714/synergy-sphere/README.md

 ## 🎥 Video Tutorial

-Watch the step-by-step tutorial on YouTube: [Implementing Authentication in Next.js with Supabase](your_video_link_here)
+Watch the step-by-step tutorial on YouTube: [Build a Modern Auth System in 20 Minutes with NextJS 15 and Supabase](https://www.youtube.com/watch?v=gAMYk-ls1sQ)

 ## 🚀 Getting Started